 The doctor asserts, “I can’t reassure you.
 This idea you have, that there’s a way to be safe, it’s childish and cowardly.
 It stops you from experiencing anything, including anything good.”

 The patient argues with tears in her eyes, “You don’t think I feel bad enough already?
 I know I’m messed up, but you’re supposed to teach me how not to be…”

-These are lines from the incredible movie To the Bone that I watched recently.
+These are lines from the incredible movie To the Bone.